domenic/promises-unwrapping/docs/states-and-fates.md

 - Fulfilled, if it has been resolved to a non-promise value, or resolved to a thenable which will call any passed fulfillment handler back as soon as possible, or resolved to another promise that is fulfilled.
 - Rejected, if it has been rejected directly, or resolved to a thenable which will call any passed rejection handler back as soon as possible, or resolved to another promise that is rejected.
-- Pending, if it has been resolved to a thenable which will call neither handler back as soon as possible, or resolved to another promise that is pending.
+- Pending, if it has been resolved to a thenable which will call either handler back as soon as possible, or resolved to another promise that is pending.

 A promise whose fate is unresolved is necessarily pending.